trixirt/opae-sdk/ase/README.txt

 	1).
 Go to ASE_folder\ase, run scripts\generate_ase_environment.py from 1st terminal:
 	   scripts\generate_ase_environment.py sample_config/intg_xeon_nlb/rtl -t QUESTA -p intg_xeon
 	   This generates ase_sources.bat and vlog_files.list.

-	   TODO: this python script doesn't work on Windows yet.
+	   TODO: This python script doesn't work on Windows yet.
 Need to enable it soon.

 	2).
 ASE_folder\ase\server.bat script is used to start the server
 		a. server clean : deletes files for new session